-Postcards (rectangular cardstock not contained in an envelope) have a minimum size requirement of 5.5 inches in length and 3.5 inches in height and a maximum of 6 inches in length and 4.25 in height.
+Postcards (rectangular cardstock not contained in an envelope) have a minimum size requirement of 5 inches in length and 3.5 inches in height and a maximum of 6 inches in length and 4.25 inches in height.

 Each type of mail must also fall within specific weight limits to be mailed at the standard rates.
 For example, you can't write a 12-page letter and mail it at the standard letter rate even if it does fit into an envelope that meets the size requirements.
 It has to weigh 1 ounce or less — the accepted limit for a letter.

 You can mail heavier and larger letters or postcards — you'll just have to pay more.
-For example, the current rate for a standard 1-ounce letter is 47 cents.
+For example, the 2020 rate for a standard 1-ounce letter is 55 cents.
 But if your letter weighs 3 ounces, you'll have to cough up an additional 30 cents, 15 cents for each additional ounce.
 The USPS offers a postal calculator to help you figure out your costs from home.

 Ultimately, there are limitations to what you can mail.
-The largest package you can mail must be less than 130 inches on its longest side for Retail Ground, and it can't weigh more than 70 pounds [source: United States Postal Service].
+The largest package you can mail (retail ground) may measure 130 inches in combined length and girth but can't weigh more than 70 pounds [source: United States Postal Service].

 Post Office Services

 The Postal Service offers services and products beyond delivery.
-You can buy packaging, from bubble-pack envelopes to cardboard boxes.
-You can also buy postcards and, of course, stamps.
-At the USPS website you can calculate your postage and print it on your own printer, or call to have a package picked up.
-Through the USPS affiliate CardStore®, you can create a personalized greeting card online and mail it with a click of a mouse — and a quick dip into your wallet.
-It even offers a reminder service so you don't have any excuse for forgetting to send cards for special occasions.
+You can buy packaging, for example, ranging from bubble-pack envelopes to cardboard boxes.
+You can also buy postcards, packaging tape and, of course, stamps.
+At the USPS website, you can calculate your postage and print it on your own printer, or call to have a package picked up.
+You can also purchase greeting cards and gifts, such as toy mail trucks and themed T-shirts.

 Post Office Boxes